Jump to:Page Content

 DEGREE PROGRAM COURSES

 The Management of Crisis Response (MLD-381): To understand crisis response takes more than skills in communication or incident command; it takes an understanding of the complex political, regulatory, and legal regimes that govern the incident and the skills to manage these different and sometimes conflicting concerns.
 Drawing mostly on case studies and lessons learned, from the B.P.
 Oil Spill to Hurricane Katrina and everything in between, the course will provide students a deeper understanding not merely of the mechanics of crises response but how the law, politics, and policy empower and hinder our capability to respond.
 Taught by PCL Faculty Affiliate Juliette Kayyem.
-Offered Spring, 2013.
+Not offered in AY2013/2014.

-Acting in Time: Strategy and Leadership in the Face of Large-Scale Risks (HBS 1518): This Harvard Business School capstone course, taught by PCL Faculty Co-Diretor Dutch Leonard, is designed for anyone who, over the course of his or her career, will lead an organization that faces large-scale risks - like earthquakes, storms, terror incidents, and product liability or other brand reputation crises - as a supplier, as a responder, or as a potential or actual victim (and, hopefully, as a survivor).
+Enterprise Risk Management: Strategy and Leadership in the Face of Large-Scale Uncertainties (HBS 1518): This Harvard Business School capstone course, taught by PCL Faculty Co-Diretor Dutch Leonard, is designed for anyone who, over the course of his or her career, will lead an organization that faces large-scale risks - like earthquakes, storms, terror incidents, and product liability or other brand reputation crises - as a supplier, as a responder, or as a potential or actual victim (and, hopefully, as a survivor).
 The course will cover principles and concepts of emergency management, and will examine best organizational processes and practices, including the Incident Management System (a broadly-applicable and widely-embraced structure for organizing teams to manage crisis situations).
 The course will go beyond looking "into the moment" of crisis, taking a much broader strategy perspective on enterprise risk management to include prevention and preparation before an event takes place and recovery after an event in addition to actions taken during an event.
-Offered Spring, 2013.
+Offered Spring, 2014.

 HARVARD EXTENSION SCHOOL COURSES